Get on the path to results today.

 If I am not working right now, at the initial Order to Show Cause hearing, will I be required to find a job immediately?

-At the order to show cause hearing, the judge is not concerned about the employability of the receiving party.
-Instead, at this stage, the judge merely wants to preserve the status quo and provide the parties with sufficient income for basic needs, consistent with the parties' life style.
+In the order to show cause hearing, the judge is not concerned about the employability of the receiving party.
+Instead, at this stage, the judge merely wants to preserve the status quo and provide the parties with sufficient income for basic needs, consistent with the parties' lifestyle.

 How does a judge determine spousal support at the time of the trial?